Eli-J-Paris/LevelUp/README.md

 ### Set up
 1. Make a clone of this repo and open it in Visual Studio.
 2. In visual studio naviagate to tools -> NuGet package manager -> Package Manager Console -> run update-database in the package manager console.
-3. In either appsettings.json in the project or in your users sercret folder add:
+3. In either appsettings.json in the project or in your user sercret folder add:
    ```
    {
    "LEVELUP_DBCONNECTIONSTRING": "Server=localhost;Database=LevelUp;Port=5432;Username=YOURPGADMINUSERNAME;Password=YOURPGADMINPASSWORD",